 Forgetting To Pay Tax On Capital Gains

-If you have sell your primary residence this year, you will need to pay capital gains tax on any profit that you have received.
+If you have to sell your primary residence this year, you will need to pay capital gains tax on any profit that you have received.
 Capital gains are the amount that you gained on the property’s value – so if you bought it for $150,000 and sold it for $300,000, your capital gains are $150,000.
-You may be able to exclude $250,000 of any profits for taxes, or $500,000 if you are a married couple if this exclusion stays the same as in 2012.
+You may be able to exclude $250,000 of any profits for taxes, or $500,000 if you are a married couple if this exclusion stays the same.

 Deducting The Wrong Year For Property Taxes